MadeByRaymond/randomStringGenerator/README.md

 ## LICENSE

-random-string-generator is licensed under the MIT license.
+random-string-gen is licensed under the MIT license.